-E. Required File Documents
+D. Required File Documents

-Each qualifying resident file should contain a copy of the documents listed below when determining eligibility (the receipt of the documents listed below must occur within 120 days of Initial Certification or Recertification effective date):
+Each qualifying resident file should contain a copy of the documents listed below when determining eligibility (the receipt of the documents listed below must occur within 120 days prior to the Initial Certification or Recertification effective date):

-- Application that gathers all program required information, including student status and assets - Tenant Release and Consent-signed by all adult household members - Employment/Income Verification for all adult household members employed (See Section 2.5, subsection E) - Asset Certification - Asset Verification, if applicable - Income Certification (all 3 pages must be properly completed) - Student Status Certification - Student Eligibility Verification (if applicable, must be documented)
+- Application that gathers all program required information, including student status and assets - Tenant Release and Consent-signed by all adult household members - Employment/Income Verification for all adult household members employed (See Section 2.5, subsection E) - Asset Certification or Asset Verification, as applicable - Income calculation sheet to show property calculations - Income Certification (all 3 pages must be properly completed) - Student Status Certification

+- Student Eligibility Verification (if applicable, must be documented) - Notes to the file to clarify any eligibility uncertainties

 Supporting documentation for the household depends on the information provided in the application.
-A list of several required supporting documents includes, but is not limited to the following: